Five steps for effective crisis communication

 Corporations, business leaders and charities must be agile and must be prepared.

-Leisa Goddard is a journalist with 30 years experience in the Australian media and is founder and Managing Director of Adoni Media, a leading Australian crisis communication and PR firm.
+Leisa Goddard is a journalist with more than 30 years of experience in the Australian media and is the Founder and Managing Director of Adoni Media, a leading Australian crisis communication and PR firm.
 Leisa has been the journalist covering companies in crisis, now she and her team use their experience to prepare executives to manage their response and reputation.